MA/CS 61500. Numerical Methods for Partial Differential Equations, Spring 2026

 3. The Fast Fourier Transform (FFT) and Pseudospectral Methods

 4. The use of Fourier techniques in PDEs, both their analysis and numerical solution, will come up many times in this class.
 There are three separate but related topics to consider here.
-The first is the FFT as a discrete unitary transform (linear algebra), and using the Fourier series as an approximation to periodic functions (approximation theory), and FFTs as as a tool to solve PDEs.
+The first is the FFT as a discrete unitary transform (linear algebra), and using the Fourier series as an approximation to periodic functions (approximation theory), and FFTs as a tool to solve PDEs (pseudospectral method).

 You can also review my previous slides on Fourier transforms and solving initial value problems using Fourier series.